kolelam/05-Challenge/StuReadMe.md

 # Challenge 05

 ## Challenge 05: Workday Scheduler
-- Create code from scratch
+- Create JS code from scratch
-- Build a functional website showcasing your work
+- Build a functional calendar using local storage
-- Learn how to format images from CSS class
+- Showcase knowledge on JS
 - There's multiple methods to build your code, use what easily seperates the contents

 ## User Story